Causality-oriented robustness: exploiting general noise interventions: Our method DRIG

 \subsection{Our formulation}

-We introduce our method DRIG at the population level; the empirical analogue is given in Section~\ref{sec:finite_sample}.
-Specifically, suppose the random variables $(X^e,Y^e)$ are generated according to the SCM \eqref{eq:scm_train} for environments $e \in \mathcal{E}$ with $0 \in \mathcal{E}$ denoting the reference environment.
-Given a scalar $\gamma \geq 0$, the population version of our estimator DRIG minimizes the following risk
+} We introduce our method DRIG at the population level; the empirical analog is described shortly.
+Specifically, suppose the random variables $(X^e,Y^e)$ are generated according to the SCM \eqref{eq:scm_train} for environments $e \in \mathcal{E}$.
+Given a scalar $\gamma \geq 0$, population DRIG minimizes